 Are There Side Effects to Vaccinating?

 Usually, no. Vaccines are safe and well-vetted, and we’ve been using the same ones on dogs and cats for years.
-At most, pets may experience a bit of mild fever or discomfort associated with the low dose of the disease they’ve received.
+At most, pets may experience a bit of mild fever or discomfort associated with the vaccine they’ve received.
 In rare cases, however, you may notice a serious allergic reaction: itching and swelling of the skin and face, vomiting and diarrhea, or difficulty breathing.
 If you notice any of this, please seek veterinary assistance right away.

 Want to learn more about vaccinating today?
 Feel free to get in touch with us at (910) 642-3776!